Cicada’s for loop is simpler and offers less control than C’s. Here is an example showing the syntax.

 )

 There is no step argument to control the increment of the counter variable, due to limitations of the compiler.
-If we need a non-1 step we have to use a while loop instead:
+For a step of -1 use backfor, otherwise you need a while loop.

 counter := 1